-The finale of the rivalry ended at the “Showdown at Shea” in a cage match that saw Bruno Sammartino finally defeating his backstabbing Judas of a protégé by escaping the cage that surrounded the ring.
+The rivalry ended at the "Showdown at Shea" in a much-anticipated cage match that saw Bruno Sammartino finally defeating his backstabbing Judas of a protégé by escaping the cage that surrounded the ring.
 Zbyszko, though battered and beaten, was not pinned by his teacher.
 This was Bruno’s final lesson to his student: Put over your opponent whenever you can if it will help the business.

 By not pinning him, Zbyszko would retain his heat with the fans by always being able to claim that he never got pinned.
 And thanks to Bruno’s deed, Larry staved off any possible injury at the hands of the fans on his way back to the dressing room, at least for one night.

 Recommended read: Too Much Heat: The Night Blackjack Mulligan was Nearly Murdered in the Ring.

 After Bruno left the cage victorious, Zbyszko confronted him and got punched twice in the face by Sammartino.
 Larry, always playing mind games, didn’t punch back.
 Instead, he raised his mentor’s arm in victory.